Hardware vs. Software Encoders for Live Streaming: Your Options Explained [2025 Update]

 There are several perks to using a software encoder.
 They are typically very easy to set up, and you can tweak or change most aspects of the codecs to get the bitrate and video quality you desire.
 You can easily update encoding software when a new version or upgrade is available.

 However, software encoders lack the overall speed that hardware encoders for live streaming offer.
-This is because a computer runs multiple programs at the same time, and therefore can’t devote all of its resources to encoding.
+This is because a computer runs multiple programs at the same time, and therefore can’t devote all of its resources towards encoding.

 Hardware Encoders